Desktop Metal: $179 Million Merger to $7 Million Sale

 | Table: Case Snapshot |

 The 2020 SPAC transaction.
-At the height of the special purpose acquisition company boom, Desktop Metal announced a reverse merger with Trine Acquisition Corp. in August 2020, valuing the combined company at $2.5 billion.
+Desktop Metal announced a SPAC merger in August 2020, valuing the combined company at $2.5 billion.
 The transaction provided up to $575 million in gross proceeds: $300 million from Trine's cash held in trust and $275 million from a PIPE investment priced at $10 per share.
-PIPE investors included Chamath Palihapitiya, Baron Capital, Miller Value Partners, XN, JB Straubel (Tesla co-founder), and HPS Investment Partners.
-The merger closed on December 10, 2020, with the combined company listing on the NYSE under ticker symbol "DM" and gaining $580 million in funding from Trine's trust account.
-Desktop Metal's market capitalization briefly exceeded $9 billion in early 2021.
+The merger closed on December 10, 2020, and the company listed on the NYSE under the symbol "DM" with roughly $580 million in funding.

 Acquisition strategy.
 In 2021, Desktop Metal completed a series of acquisitions, assembling an additive manufacturing platform across multiple technologies and end markets: